 The Charlottesville Scholarship Program is a unique public-private partnership established by the Charlottesville City Council in 2001.
 The Program provides assistance to those wishing to continue their education after high school.
 Eligibility Requirements

 The Program is governed by a volunteer Board of Directors who set the organization’s policies, select scholarship recipients, and raise funds.
-There are no paid employees.
 The Charlottesville Scholarship Program is a scholarship fund of the Charlottesville Area Community Foundation.

 The Charlottesville City Council provided the initial investment of $250,000 to establish the Charlottesville Scholarship Program fund.
-To date, more than 60 individuals have been helped in their quest for higher education.
+To date, 157 individuals have been helped in their quest for higher education.

 The Charlottesville Scholarship Program fund operates as an endowment fund with an annual scholarship pool at 5% of the three-year fund average.
 Administrative and fund-raising expenses are kept to less than 2% of the fund balance.